 My iPhone fits in them, but there’s a device rack that’s convenient when you’re streaming content from your phone or tablet.
 This way, you can take trainer-led content from platforms like iFit and Peloton while using the T101, if that’s your thing.
 You could also just put the treadmill in front of a TV.
 The console is certainly low enough to watch a TV screen.

-Normally we don’t get into prices too much in our reviews because prices often change.
-However, I want to get into it a little bit with the Horizon T101.
-This treadmill is a steal at well under $1000, especially considering its size, training capabilities, and overall construction.
+The Horizon T101 Treadmill is a steal at well under $1000, especially considering its size, training capabilities, and overall construction.
 If you were to buy a treadmill at a similar price point of around $500-$700 from brands that only sell treadmills on Amazon, you’d most likely get a treadmill that’s a fraction of the size and quality of the T101.

 Typical treadmills in this price range have similar stature and capabilities to the Sunny Health & Fitness Smart Strider, for instance.
 This treadmill has a similar price tag but overall is a much more compact and less powerful treadmill than the T101.
-It weighs 118 lbs, while the T101 weighs 180 lbs.
-And the Smart Strider has a 250 lb capacity versus the 300 lb limit the T101 is rated with.
+The Smart Strider has a 250 lb capacity versus the 300 lb limit the T101 is rated with.
 This means that the T101 can handle users up to this limit, which is a pretty nice capacity considering its size and price.

 The steel frame is typical for treadmills of this size.
 On a lot of cheaper models, we like to see steel crossbars mounted in between the uprights under the console to help add stability to the machine.
 The T101 does just fine without one!
 There’s minimal movement in the console even when running at high speeds.
 To be honest, I only noticed the movement because my giant 40 oz Stanley Cup started to shake a little bit when I got up to 9 mph.
 My water bottle and hydration needs are a bit extra compared to most though, so it’s understandable this happened.
 Regular water bottles should work better.